Discount Rate vs Interest Rate Differences

 |Economies||It is not affected by the demand and supply in the market.||It is affected by the demand and supply in the market.|

-|Perspective||It focuses on Investor’s perspective.||It focuses on the Lender’s perspective and is based on market demand and supply.|
+|Perspective||It focuses on the Investor’s perspective.||It focuses on the lender’s perspective and is based on market demand and supply.|

 As per the analysis, we can conclude that the discount rate vs. Interest rate are the two different concepts where the discount rate is the broader financial concept having multiple definitions and usage, whereas the interest rate is a narrow financial concept.
 However, many things are to be considered for calculating the interest rate.
 Discount rate calculations show that the interest rate is one of the components for estimating the discount rate.
 The interest rate is useful to capture the part of the project’s risk, but the calculation of the discount rate incorporates the risk of equity also.

 This article has been a guide to Discount Rate vs. Interest Rate.
 Here we also discuss the top differences between Discount Rate and Interest Rate along with infographics and comparison table.
 You may also have a look at the following articles –